krinjalorg/krinjalorg.github.io/pages/projects/learning.md

 permalink: /projects/learning/
 ---

+This is a temp site for Krinjal-Learning.
+Main site is under construction.

 We have started Krinjal Learning with "Basic Python Course".
 We are taking this class as an experiment to collect data that will provide help us to make krinjal learning experience for other courses in future better.